Identity Baseline discipline overview

 This section of the Cloud Adoption Framework outlines the approach to developing an Identity Baseline discipline as part of your cloud governance strategy.
 The primary audience for this guidance is your organization's cloud architects and other members of your cloud governance team.
 However, the decisions, policies, and processes that emerge from this discipline should involve engagement and discussions with relevant members of the IT teams responsible for implementing and managing your organization's identity management solutions.

 If your organization lacks in-house expertise in Identity Baseline and security, consider engaging external consultants as a part of this discipline.
-Also consider engaging Microsoft Consulting Services, the Microsoft FastTrack cloud adoption service, or other external cloud adoption experts to discuss concerns related to this discipline.
+Also consider engaging Microsoft Consulting Services, the Microsoft FastTrack cloud adoption service, or other external cloud adoption partners to discuss concerns related to this discipline.

 Actionable policy statements and the resulting architecture requirements serve as the foundation of an Identity Baseline discipline.
 To see policy statement samples, see the article on Identity Baseline Policy Statements.
 These samples can serve as a starting point for your organization's governance policies.